Phong Nha Cave

-Phong Nha Cave (Vietnamese: Động Phong Nha) is a cave in Phong Nha-Kẻ Bàng National Park, a UNESCO World Heritage Site in Quảng Bình Province, Vietnam.
+Phong Nha Cave (Vietnamese: Động Phong Nha, /vi/) is a cave in Phong Nha-Kẻ Bàng National Park, a UNESCO World Heritage Site in Quảng Trị Province, Vietnam.
 It is 7,729 meters long and contains 14 grottoes, as well as a 13,969 meter underground river.
 While scientists have surveyed 44.5 kilometers of passages, tourists are only allowed to explore the first 1500 meters.

 Climate

 The climate at Phong Nha Cave is cool, sometimes with heavy rain.

 Description

-The Phong Nha cave, from which the name to the whole system and the park is derived, is famous for its rock formations which have been given names such as the “Lion”, the “Fairy Caves”, the “Royal Court”, and the “Buddha”.
+The Phong Nha cave, from which the name to the whole system and the park is derived, is famous for its rock formations which have been given names such as the "Lion", the "Fairy Caves", the "Royal Court", and the "Buddha".
 Phong Nha cave is 7729 meters long but tourists can only penetrate to a distance of 1500 meters, and it contains several grottoes or chambers, including the Bi Ky grottoes.

 Its cave system features underground passageways and river caves filled with stalactites and stalagmites.
 The stalagmites that used to stand at the cave's entrance apparently inspired its name: Phong Nha means "Wind and Teeth".

-Phong Nha is famous for its rock formations that bear intriguing names such as the ‘Lion’, ‘Unicorn’, ‘Kneeling elephant’ and ‘the Buddha’.
 After flowing about 19 km underground, the Son river emerges from the mouth of this cave, draining a huge area of the limestone mountains around Phong Nha.

-Phong Nha has been voted as one of the most wonderful caves in the world for a number of reasons: for its longest underground river, for its most beautiful underground lake, for its highest and widest entrance, for its most beautiful and widest dry cave, for its most beautiful sandbank and reef, as well as for its most spectacular stalactites, stalagmites and longest water grottos.
+Phong Nha Cave is recognized by organizations such as the British Cave Research Association for its geographic features, including an underground river, a large underground lake, and its entrance dimensions.
+The cave system contains extensive dry passages, sandbanks, reefs, and various stalactite and stalagmite formations.